AdobeDocs/journey-optimizer.de-DE/help/using/configuration/delegate-subdomain.md

 <!--
 >[!NOTE]
 >
 >This section describes how to set up a subdomain using the full delegation.
-The custom delegation method is detailed in [this section](#setup-custom-subdomain).-->
+The custom delegation method is detailed in [this section](#setup-custom-subdomain).
+-->

 1. Rufen Sie das Menü **[!UICONTROL Administration]** > **[!UICONTROL Kanäle]** > **[!UICONTROL E-Mail-Einstellungen]** > **[!UICONTROL Subdomains]** auf und klicken Sie dann auf **[!UICONTROL Subdomain einrichten]**.